J4n-M44rt3n/Squeeze-a-ball/Documentation.md

 ## Introduction

 Squeeze-a-Ball aims to improve pain measurement in a clinical setting.
 Compared to current methods, pain measurement needs to be less intrusive, patient-initiated, and capable of real-time monitoring.
 Squeeze-a-Ball is a pressure sensor wrapped in a anti-stress ball hooked up to a tablet computer.
 Patients can squeeze the ball whenever they experience pain, and the amount of squeeze indicates their pain level.
+Real-time and recorded pressure levels are visualized on the tablet computer.
 If successfull, Squeeze-a-ball can be used to improve the clinical reaction to pain, improve the scientific understanding of pain, and provide biofeedback-based distraction for the patient.

 Measuring pain is notoriously hard.
 Pain is a highly subjective experience which correlates poorly to trauma, pathological changes of the body, and physiological measures such as heart rate variability.
 Also, pain can be modulated by distraction, level of awareness, or social factors such as the presence of family or medical personnel.
 The most widely used method to measure pain is to ask patients to rate their pain, either on a scale from one to ten, or as a mark on a continuous, horizontal bar.